PeterQiu0516/RoboAdvisor/README.md

 Then I designed a questionaire for investigating the customers' specific needs (like risks and return rates requirements).

-And then I designed the specific funding recommendation system to satisfy each customer's specific needs based on Python and R. I utilized the famous Markowitz and Black-litterman model in the main body of the project.
+And then I designed the specific funding recommendation system to satisfy each customer's specific needs based on Python and R. I utilized the famous Markowitz and Black-Litterman model in the main body of the project.